ZionX42/rate-my-prompt/README.md

 ```

 ## Contribution
-Contributions are welcome!
 Please follow the guidelines outlined in the `ai/RULES.md` file for coding standards and collaboration protocols.